-- To be able to identify and explain two or more differences in the role of couple therapist vs individual therapist in psychoanalytic vs family systems models
+To be able to identify and explain two common differences in the role of couple therapist vs individual therapist in psychoanalytic vs family systems models

-To be able to describe how intrapsychic elements in the individuals are transformed into systemic qualities of the couple dyad, using the concept of the "vulnerability cycle."
+To be able to describe how intrapsychic elements in the individual partners are transformed into systemic qualities of the couple dyad, using the concept of the "vulnerability cycle."

 Evaluation and Formulation

 - To be able to describe the challenges of developing a bilateral alliance in couple therapy

 - To be able to discuss countertransference issues that emerge in creating an alliance in couple therapy